ALL ABOUT FORMULA 1

 WHY WAS FANGIO THE BEST OF THEM ALL?

-He was criticized in 1956, because he only won with the best car, so he transferred to Maserati in 1957 and became champion that year.
-In other words, he didn't have to wait 5 years to turn the team into a winner, nor did he have to hire the technical staff of another team to become champion.
+In 1956, Fangio was unfairly criticized for only winning with the best car.
+The Argentinean transferred to Maserati in 1957 and was champion that year.
+In other words, he did not have to wait 5 years to transform the team into a winner, nor did he have to hire the technical staff of another team to become champion.

 Fangio never needed to throw his car at anyone to become champion, as Prost, Senna, Schumacher and Verstappen did.
 He also never had a 1st driver contract to make the 2nd driver a "doormat", nor did he fall out with anyone to become champion, which is why he was always a driver admired by everyone in F1.

-For all that has been said, Fangio should be mentioned at least in the TOP 3, and in the opinion of the author of this site he was the BEST OF ALL TIME.
+For all that has been said, any F1 fan who understands the sport should put Fangio in at least the TOP 3 in history.
+In the opinion of the author of this website, he was the BEST OF ALL TIME.